bharath12b5/mvn-linux/Building-V8-libraries.md

    The 64-bit shared library will be output as `v8z/out/s390x.release/lib.target/libv8.so`.
 When building V8 3.28, libicui18n.so and libicuuc.so are also created in the same directory as libv8.so.

-6. V8 header files will be required to build products invoking the V8 APIs.
-Issue the following commands to install the header files:
+8. V8 header files will be required to build products invoking the V8 APIs.
+Issue the following commands to install the header files

     ```shell
     cd /<source_root>/v8z